virteal/side/README.md

 #### side effects

-To help with "write" type function, Side provides tools to encapsulate side effects in order to produce them in a well controlled manner.
+To help with "write" type functions, Side provides tools to encapsulate side effects in order to produce them in a well controlled manner.
 Manners actually.
 Three of them.